gagan3012/llama-tldr/README.md

-# Documentation for Finetuning and Inference Code
+# LLama TL;DR

 ---

 ## Overview

-This code demonstrates the process of finetuning an existing pre-trained model (Llama-2-7b-hf) on a new dataset (`databricks-dolly-15k`) using three different approaches: Alpaca, Lora PEFT, and QLora PEFT.
+This repo demonstrates the process of finetuning an existing pre-trained model (Llama-2-7b-hf) on a new dataset (`databricks-dolly-15k`) using three different approaches: Alpaca, Lora PEFT, and QLora PEFT.
 Post training, the script showcases how to perform inference using the trained model.

 ---